Standard 3 - Formalisation of enrolment and written agreements

 The University reserves the right to amend these terms and conditions at any time to ensure compliance with applicable State and Federal laws and/or to amend the non-refundable Administration Fee.

-The University is obliged to inform the Department of Immigration and Citizenship (DIAC) of any change of status where a Student who holds a student visa completes his or her program early, transfers to another provider, is excluded on academic grounds and fails to meet his or her visa conditions, defers or suspends his or her study or otherwise changes the expected duration of his or her study.
+The University is obliged to inform the Department of Home Affairs of any change of status where a Student who holds a student visa completes his or her program early, transfers to another provider, is excluded on academic grounds and fails to meet his or her visa conditions, defers or suspends his or her study or otherwise changes the expected duration of his or her study.

 The funds paid for the Tuition Fees must be cleared at the time that an Application for Refund is made by the Student and all debts to the University must be paid before any refund to the Student can be made.

-The University may in its absolute discretion, refund to the Student some or all Tuition Fees where it determines that there are extenuating or compassionate circumstances.
+The University may in its absolute discretion, refund to the Student or specified person, some or all Tuition Fees where it determines that there are extenuating or compassionate circumstances.

 This policy, the Student Agreement and the availability of complaints and appeals processes, do not remove the right of Students to take action under Australia's consumer protection laws.